Saar25/PlanetEngine/README.md

 ### Mesh

-contains the vbos and vaos that hold the data for the vertices, instances
+Contains the vbos and vaos that hold the data for the vertices, instances

 ```java
 public interface Mesh {